Research Supervision

 Teaching Assistantships (TA) (often after Year 1)

 Packages vary by year and availability; we’ll discuss a realistic plan (including external awards) during our call.
-Please refer to current SCARP/UBC pages for the latest amounts and deadlines.
+Please refer to the current SCARP/UBC pages for the latest amounts and deadlines.